infoatgodreams/GoDreams-Repository/Volume 2/Current Reality/India CCIs/Child Care Institutions; Aftercare InterventionsnA case of Madhya Pradesh.md

   - Students know to operate computer
   - Life Skill Classes are provided by partner NGOs

-- SOS Children&#39;s Village in Bhopal
+- SOS Children Village in Bhopal
   - Takes care of 232 children and 60 young adults.
   - Every child is given the care of a loving mother and an Aunt who assists the mother with her work and daily activities.
   - There are total 16 homes in SOS Children&#39;s Village, Bhopal.